 We now show equivalence of the two instances.
 Let $s' : E(G') \to \N$ be a valid tour on $(G', \Dem, \Dis')$.
 We construct a connected flow $f$ on $(G, D, \Dem, \Dis, \Ca)$ by, for each $(u,v) \in E(G')$ adding $s'(u,v)$ copies of the shortest $D$-disjoint $u$-$v$-path in $G$ to the flow.
 Note that the demands are met, since the demands in both instances are the same.
 Also note that by definition the total cost of $s'(u,v)$ copies of the shortest $D$-disjoint $u-v$ path is equal to $s'(u,v)\cdot \Dis'(u,v)$ and thus the total cost of $f$ is equal to that of $s'$.
 Finally we note that the capacities are trivially met.

 In the other direction, let $f : E(G) \to \N $ be an optimal connected flow on $(G, D, \Dem, \Dis, \Ca)$.
-We can interpret the flow as a multiset $S$ of edges where every edge $(u,v)$ is included $f(u,v)$ times.
-Note that the multigraph $G[S]$ induced by this multiset is connected and that every vertex in this graph has equal in- and outdegrees.
-This means we can find some Eulerian tour on $G[S]$.
+Note that $G_f$ is connected and that every vertex in this multigraph has equal in- and out-degrees.
+This means we can find some Eulerian tour on $G_f$.
 We now construct an \textsc{MVTSP} tour $s'$ on $G'$ by adding the edge $(u,v)$ every time $v$ is the first vertex with demand to appear after an appearance of $u$ in the Eulerian tour.
 Again it is easy to see that $s'$ is connected and that the demands are met.
-The total cost of $s'$ is the same as $f$, since if it is larger there is some pair $u,v \in D$ such that the cost of some path in the Eulerian tour from $u$ to $v$ is less than $\Dis'(u,v)$, which contradicts the definition of $\Dis'$.
-If it were lower, then there is some $D$-disjoint path in the Eulerian tour from some $u$ to some $v$ which is longer than $\Dis'(u,v)$.
+The total cost of $s'$ is the same as $f$, namely if it is larger, then there is some pair $u,v \in D$ such that the cost of some path in the Eulerian tour from $u$ to $v$ is less than $\Dis'(u,v)$, which contradicts the definition of $\Dis'$.
+If it were smaller, then there is some $D$-disjoint path in the Eulerian tour from some $u$ to some $v$ which is longer than $\Dis'(u,v)$.
 We can then find a cheaper flow by replacing this path with the shortest path, contradicting the optimality of $f$. \end{proof}

 Since \textsc{MVTSP} can be solved in $\Os(4^n)$ time by Kowalik et al.~\cite{kowalik_et_al:LIPIcs:2020:12932}, we get as a direct consequence: